- Home

 4. Think about the timing and location of your conversation

-For example, discussing care in a private and familiar setting, such as your own home, is likely to invite honesty and vulnerability more than a busy coffee shop.
+For example, discussing care in a private and familiar setting, such as your home, is likely to invite honesty and vulnerability more than a busy coffee shop.

 Another thing to think about is timing.
-Allowing plenty of time for conversations is key, so it’s best to avoid dropping the topic of care in at the end of a visit or telephone conversation – and instead, to anticipate that the conversation could be lengthy.
+Allowing plenty of time for conversations is key, so it’s best to avoid dropping the topic of care in at the end of a visit or telephone conversation – and, instead, to anticipate that the conversation could be lengthy.

 That being said, try not to overthink the timing of your conversation too much.
 Everyone is different and while one approach may work for some, for others it might not be the right fit – so it’s important to trust your own judgement and intuition.
-Remember, you know your loved one and so will likely be able to get a natural sense of when is a good time to speak to them about care.
+Remember, you know your loved one and will likely be able to get a natural sense of when is a good time to speak to them about care.

 5. Be prepared for difficult responses